Experiment Reveals Social Media Can Increase Depression And Loneliness

 After three weeks, the researchers surveyed the participants using tools that measured outcomes such as depression, anxiety, loneliness and the fear of missing out.

-They found that the group of students who limited their use of social media showed significant reduction in anxiety and fear of missing out from when the experiment started.
+They found that the group of students who limited their use of social media showed a significant reduction in anxiety and fear of missing out from when the experiment started.

 The people who had higher levels of depression at the start of the study in particular showed a decrease in depressive symptoms after limiting the time they spend on social media.